360 CHICAGO Observation Deck#9 in Best Things To Do in Chicago

-One of Chicago's most notable attractions is its skyline, and one of the best places to experience it is at the 360 CHICAGO observation deck.
-Formerly known as the John Hancock Observatory, 360 CHICAGO towers 1,000 feet over the Magnificent Mile from its location on the 94th floor of the John Hancock Center.
+One of Chicago's most notable attractions is its skyline, and one of the best places to experience it is at the 360 CHICAGO Observation Deck.
+Formerly known as the John Hancock Observatory, 360 CHICAGO towers 1,000 feet over The Magnificent Mile from its location on the 94th floor of the John Hancock Center.
 Encased by floor-to-ceiling windows, 360 CHICAGO boasts expansive views of the city; on a clear day, you can see for 55 miles in any direction.
 Meanwhile, the interactive screens will help you identify different landmarks that appear in your panorama.

 More Best Things To Do in Chicago

 A first-time visit to Chicago isn't complete without a stop at Millennium Park.
 Situated in the Loop just north of the Art Institute of Chicago, this 24.5-acre space is used to showcase cutting-edge art, architecture and landscaping; it also acts as a backdrop for concerts and festivals.
 Most visitors come to

 Rachel CenterApril 10, 2019

 Lyn MettlerMarch 25, 2019